Independent Agricultural Tourism Website.

-If you plan to spend a summer vacation in this region, get ready for its unparalleled Spanish style of enjoying life, late dinners and having fun in opened bars and pubs in the most active towns until 2 or 3 AM, if not later.
+If you plan to spend a summer vacation in this region, get ready for its unparalleled Spanish style of enjoying life, late dinners and having fun in open bars and pubs in the most active towns until 2 or 3 AM, if not later.
 Otherwise you can enjoy a more quite and not less interesting place as well.

 Costa Dorada offers a very good balance between beach life and urban activities.
 With Barcelona and Tarragona at both ends of this coastal region, it takes less that two hours by car from city to city.
 In escence, you can enjoy the beach during the day, have fun in local places, or simply take a break and go to the city to enjoy a Spanish guitar performance in one of the many architectural icons these cities offer.